Machine unlearning: Motivations

+This second category has been formalized as corrective machine unlearning, which frames unlearning as a post-training mechanism for repairing the effects of bad or harmful training data.
+It is closely related to the AI safety literature, where data filtering alone has been found insufficient to prevent hazardous knowledge from being encoded in model weights, motivating unlearning as a complementary risk mitigation strategy.

+A further distinction has been drawn in the literature between removal (eliminating the influence of specific training data on model parameters) and suppression (preventing the model from generating specific outputs regardless of how that knowledge is encoded).
+These two goals are not equivalent: removing training data does not guarantee meaningful output suppression, and suppressing outputs does not constitute removal of the underlying training data's influence.

 SISA Training

 SISA is a training strategy consisting of four mechanisms designed to make machine unlearning more efficient by structuring how models are trained and updated.
 Its goal is to allow a system to remove the influence of specific data points without retraining an entire model from scratch.
 By reorganizing training data and workflows, SISA reduces the computational burden of unlearning requests.

 Sharding divides the training dataset into multiple disjoint subsets, or shards.
 Each shard is used to train a separate model instance.
 This ensures that a single data point affects only one shard, so unlearning it requires updating only the corresponding shard rather than the full model.

 Isolation refers to training each shard independently, with nothing shared across shards during the training process.
 This separation prevents cross-contamination between shards, ensuring that forgetting data in one shard does not require adjustments to any others.

 Slicing breaks the data within each shard into sequential slices and stores model states after each slice is trained on.
 When an unlearning request targets a piece of data, the system can roll back to the checkpoint before the point was seen and retrain only from that slice forward.
 This reduces retraining time even within a shard.

 Aggregation occurs at inference, when the model is queried.
 It combines the outputs of each shard to determine the output of the overall model.
 This is often through majority voting or averaging.
 This allows SISA-trained systems to behave like a single model despite being composed of multiple shard-level models.

 Together, these mechanisms enable machine learning systems to forget specific data points with far lower computational cost than full retraining.
 The trade-off is that sharding and slicing can lead to reduced model accuracy, worse generalization, and increased storage requirements for the intermediate checkpoints.
 This can be tolerable based on the needs of the individual or organization to comply with "right to be forgotten" or efficiently recover from backdoor attacks.